Azure-Samples/azure-ai-vision-sdk/GET_FACE_ARTIFACTS_ACCESS.md

 ## Additional Resources
 - Use the token to get started with Android sample [here](samples/kotlin/face/FaceAnalyzerSample/README.md).
 - Use the token to get started with iOS sample [here](samples/swift/face/FaceAnalyzerSample/README.md).
-- Use the token to get started with NextJS sample [here](samples/nextjs/README.md).
+- Use the token to get started with Web sample [here](samples/web/nextjs/README.md).